Towards Accelerated Model Training via Bayesian Data Selection: Related Works

 \section{Related Works}

-Extensive methods have been proposed to accelerate model training through techniques such as data pruning, online batch selection, and curriculum learning.
-Data pruning explores various metrics, such as EL2N score~\cite{paul2021deep}, forgetting score~\cite{tonevaempirical}, and classification margin~\cite{pleiss2020identifying}, to measure individual differences among data points and retains only the hardest examples for model training.
+Extensive methods have been proposed to accelerate model training through techniques such as data pruning, coreset selection, curriculum learning, online batch selection, etc. Data pruning explores various metrics, such as EL2N score~\cite{paul2021deep}, forgetting score~\cite{tonevaempirical}, and classification margin~\cite{pleiss2020identifying}, to measure individual differences among data points and retains only the hardest examples for model training.
 However, data pruning still exhibits limitations when dealing with noisy labels, and some of these metrics are computationally expensive.
+Coreset selection methods also partially address the problem of accelerating model training.
+In particular, \cite{xia2022moderate} contributes a data scoring mechanism that is robust to the change of scenarios for coreset selection, and \cite{zheng2022coverage} makes an in-depth understanding of the catastrophic accuracy drop issue of one-shot coreset selection and contributes a novel solution to it.
+However, these methods lack the flexibility to prioritize samples with different properties at various training stages.
 Curriculum learning, as advocated by \cite{bengio2009curriculum}, prioritizes easy points with low label noise before uniformly training on all data points.
-While this strategy enhances convergence, it fails to address the issue of skipping redundant points that have already been learned.
-On the other hand, online batch selection methods, proposed in previous studies \cite{loshchilov2015online, katharopoulos2018not, jiang2019accelerating}, tackle this problem by selecting hard data based on their high loss or gradient norm.
-However, online batch selection methods also suffer from a common drawback---high loss can be caused by label noise or ambiguous labels, leading to a decline in predictive performance.
-Compared to the prior art, our method provides a lightweight Bayesian treatment and exploits the zero-shot predictors to prioritize valuable training data in an efficient and easy-to-implement way.
+While this strategy enhances convergence, it fails to address the issue of skipping redundant points already learned.

+Online batch selection methods~\cite{loshchilov2015online, katharopoulos2018not, jiang2019accelerating} tackle the training acceleration problem by selecting hard data identified by high loss or gradient norm.
+However, they also suffer from a common drawback---high loss can be caused by label noise or ambiguous labels, so prioritizing such data can result in a decline in predictive performance.
+Compared to the prior art, our method establishes a Bayesian data selection metric and exploits zero-shot predictors to prioritize valuable training data for addressing these issues.